DOLL SEWING PATTERN

 I'll be wearing a western "Steam-Punk" styled dress.
-I like the dress pattern in the middle (above), and the red vest pattern from the pattern below.
+I like the dress pattern in the middle (above), and the red vest pattern from the pattern at the top of this page.
 The vest will be made of leather scraps from a previous project.
 Also a lace blouse, and boots too.
 If you'd like to be notified when my makeover video is ready for viewing, please Subscribe with only your email.
 I'm almost ready for my closeup.

 Cut out the pattern piece for the ruffle